OFFENSIVE COACHING STAFF

 CASEY WOODS | INSIDE WIDE RECEIVERS / TIGHT ENDS

-Casey Woods his in his first season as the inside wide receivers and tight ends coach at UAB.
+Casey Woods is in his second season on the sidelines and his third year overall at UAB coaching the inside wide receivers and tight ends.

-Prior to joining the Blazers, Woods spent the past three years (2013-15) as the Director of Player Personnel at Auburn University.
+Prior to joining the Blazers, Woods spent three years as the Director of Player Personnel at Auburn University from 2013-15.
 During his time at Auburn, the Tigers amassed a record of 27-13, which included a run to the national title game in 2013 and a 12-2 overall record.

 Woods was a graduate assistant at his alma mater, the University of Tennessee, in 2008.
 He played in 41 games for the Vols from 2003-07 as a wide receiver and holder.
 In his five seasons in Knoxville, the Vols went 44-20 overall and had three 10-win seasons.

 Woods is a native of Starkville, Mississippi, and played his high school ball at Starkville Academy.